 A few years ago I decided to start studying again after leaving uni fifteen years before.
-To be honest it was tough for me to balance school and work as I was still working fulltime as an Accountant.
+To be honest it was tough for me to find ways to balance school and work as I was still working fulltime as an Accountant.

 In this post, I will try to share my experiences on how I managed to balance the two.
 Hopefully, I can help someone who is also considering to combine studies and work.